openpracticelibrary/openpracticelibrary/src/pages/practice/impact-mapping.md

   * Some sort of prioritization of scope and/or impacts

-  * A physical or digital diagram with the above information
+  * A physical or digital diagram with the above information.
 whyDo: >-
   * Most planning activities revolve around juggling a "shopping list of features," as Gojko calls them.
 Even though the features are delivered, often